Shashiverm/Shashiverm/README.md

 Here are some ideas to get you started:-->
 IT graduate with a strong programming and Web design core, developed through academic work and freelance work.
 Quite experienced with the application of AI concepts and algorithms in everyday problems.
 Proactive and enthusiastic towards technology with an ongoing quest to improve knowledge and technical expertise.
-Currently furthering my skills by doing MCA to be prepared for new and upcoming roles in the tech industry.[...]
+Currently, I am furthering my skills by doing MCA to be prepared for new and upcoming roles in the tech industry.[...]

 <img align="right" src="https://media.tenor.com/urrYiV11LFsAAAAd/emotional-damage.gif" height="210px" width="350px">